 The city of El Kef or as it is also known as Le Kef has great historical importance.
-This small city of 45,000 inhabitants, located in the northwest part of the country served as the provincial capital of Tunisia during the World War II and as a command center for the National Liberation front during the War of Independence in the 1950s.
+This small city of 45,000 inhabitants, located in the northwest part of the country served as the provincial capital of Tunisia during World War II and as a command center for the National Liberation Front during the War of Independence in the 1950s.
 Facing the mountain Jebel Dyr, this lovely city is easily accessible.
 The capital city of Tunis is 175 kilometers away while Algeria is 40 kilometers away.

 If you are interested in visiting El Kef, our travel experts are happy to assist you to plan an unforgettable Tunisia tour.